ironicbadger/pms-wiki/docs/tech-stack/docker.md

 For an incredible list of inspiration, check out [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) on GitHub.

+## What about podman?

+[Podman](https://podman.io) is a daemonless container engine for your Linux system.
+The project claims that `alias docker=podman` is the hardest part of switching but in my testing podman still has a way to go to match docker in a few areas.

+The first is full on compose support.
+That is defining your stack of containers in a yaml file declaritively and repeatably.
+The [podman-compose](https://github.com/containers/podman-compose) is working on improving compatibility here but I've not found it to be a reliable, production ready replacement for docker-compose quite yet.

+Second are builds.
+At work the other day I built a container from a Dockerfile with both podman on Fedora and docker on Arch - each of those container images came out at vastly different finished sizes.
+The podman image was 1.4gb whilst the docker image was less than 350mb.

+Third is the community effect.
+Everyone in the media server space is using docker.
+It's the kleenex of containers and I don't see that changing anytime soon.
+Yes both projects tout OCI compatibility but there are some differences under the hood in how the two projects are wired which leads to inconsistencies.
+There's also a general lack of knowledge amongst those who freely donate their time to help others so it's a bit of a chicken and egg problem this one.

+Podman is aimed at a different primary usecase, Kubernetes.
+This project is definitely one to keep an eye on though so who knows, maybe the 2021 post will proclaim that podman is ready for primetime.

 *[OS]: Operating System
 *[PMS]: Perfect Media Server
 *[LSIO]: LinuxServer.io